There’s nothing more refreshing than an ice-cold popsicle on a hot day.

 Summer Popsicle Recipes

-While most popsicles tend to be made of sugar, sugar, and more sugar, these Strawberry and Mint Pops are made with strawberries, Strawberry Whey Shakeology, fresh lime, fresh mint, and water.
+While most popsicles tend to be made of sugar, sugar, and more sugar, these Strawberry Mojito Popsicles are made with strawberries, Strawberry Shakeology, fresh lime, fresh mint, and water.

 These popsicles are fruity, minty goodness on a stick and they’re a healthy snack!
 It’s a win-win-win.